Quick Summary: Stages of Female Pattern Hair Loss (FPHL)

 - The Ludwig Scale: A system to classify the stages of female pattern hair loss (androgenic alopecia).
 Ranges from stage 1 (widening of the hair part) to stage 3 (advanced hair loss with significant thinning across the scalp).

-- Professional advice: A hair restoration specialist can recommend treatments based on your Ludwig stage and desired outcome, such as medication like Minoxidil, hair loss prevention strategies, or hair transplantation.
+- Professional advice: In the first instance, hair loss should be discussed with your GP and/or a dermatologist, just to make sure any underlying causes are addressed.
+If needed, a hair specialist can recommend treatments based on your Ludwig stage and desired outcome, such as medication like Minoxidil, hair loss prevention strategies, or hair transplantation.

 - Practical Advice for Managing Hair Loss: Maintain a healthy lifestyle, manage stress, and use gentle hair care practices.